Captivating civil rights history, Mississippi heritage, world-class performances and stunning visual art comprise Jackson

 The Museum of Mississippi History is adjacent to the Civil Rights Museum and explores 15,000 years of history.
 As you leave the museum complex, check out the JXN Icons mural on the side of the Old Capitol Inn.
-It’s a great spot for lunch, too.
-Public art is widely celebrated throughout Jackson gracing the walls, common spaces and streets.
-Keep your eyes open as you walk the streets and travel throughout the city.
+In fact, it’s the perfect spot for lunch.
+Also significant to the city, public art is widely celebrated throughout Jackson gracing the walls, common spaces and streets.
+For that reason, keep your eyes open as you walk the streets and travel throughout the city.

 Near the State Capitol building, the Smith Robertson Museum and Cultural Center celebrates the African-American experience through art, artifacts and photography.
 The museum houses the Smithsonian Travel Exhibition Services, “Field to Factory: The Afro-American Migration, 1915-1940.”